jitendrakyadav/pgmsolutions/readme.txt

 					A. clock disabled
 					B. clock enabled i.e. Synchronous Dynamic RAM.
 It's of 2 types:
 						a.
 Single Data Rate i.e. SDR SD RAM which was used in Intel Celeron & Pentium processors.
 						b.
 Double Data Rate i.e. DDR SD RAM.
 It has different generations like DDR1, DDR2, DDR3, DDR4.
-DDR4 is the latest & fastest SD RAM in it's DDR generation/series and is used in latest Intel processors like i5 & i7.
+DDR4 is the latest & fastest DDR SD RAM in DDR generation/series and is used in latest Intel processors like i5 & i7.
 			b.
 Static RAM:
 				i.
-It uses 1 flip-flop & 4 to 6 transistors to store single bit of memory i.e. more space to store same amount of data as compared to Dynamic RAM that's why it is costlier than Dynamic RAM. ii.
-It stores data till computer/machine/server power off occurs. iii.
+It uses 1 flip-flop & 4 to 6 transistors to store single bit of memory/data i.e. more space to store same amount of data as compared to Dynamic RAM that's why it is costlier than Dynamic RAM. ii.
+It stores the data statically i.e. can store same data continuously till computer/machine/server power off occurs. iii.
 It doesn't require frequent recharge that means it consumes less power. iv.
 It's faster than Dynamic RAM and is used as cache memory.
-		3. Buffer: A physical location in memory(RAM) where processor stores some data at temporary basis like 30 mins or 50 mins so that if processor again needs the same data to uses it takes from here.
+		3. Buffer: A physical location in memory(RAM) where processor stores some data at temporary basis like for 30 or 50 mins so that if processor again needs the same data to use it takes from here.
 It lost on computer power off.
 		4. Virtual memory: When RAM is full and processor needs more, then processor uses some limited space of hard-disk as RAM, this limited space is called virtual-memory.
 For example: suppose processor needs 2.5 GB RAM to execute a process/program but their available only 2 GB of RAM in computer, so in this case processor uses 1 GB extra as virtual memory to fulfill their requirement and after execution completes, processor instantly releases this virtual memory.
 As accessing disks i.e. hard-disk are slow, relying too much on virtual memory can harm system performance.
-		5. Cache: As Static RAM is used as cache memory.
-It might contain space from 2MB uptO 12MB.
+		5. Cache: Static RAM is used as cache memory.
+It might contain space from 2MB upto 12MB.
 It's of 3 types L1, L2, L3 referred as Level 1, Level 2 & Level 3.
 L1 is inbuilt with processor, L2 might be inside processor or outside of processor and L3 is out of processor.
 		6. Registers: It comes inbuilt with processor and is the fastest memory that processor uses in computer.
 As it has very less space and contains only most frequently used data addresses that present in cache.
 It's uses negligible by processor so let's not discuss more about it.